YWCA Minneapolis Inaugural Camille J Gage Fellowship Awardee: Amoké Kubat

 “Camille Gage lived by our values to eliminate racism and empower women and girls with her community activism and bold spirit,” said YWCA Minneapolis President and CEO Shelley Carthen Watson.
 “It has been an honor to partner with Camille’s family and friends to create this fellowship in her name.
 We congratulate Amoké for receiving the award and look forward to partnering with her throughout the coming year.”

 When Kubat moved from Los Angeles to Minneapolis in 1987, she specifically asked, “Where do Black folk live?”
-North Minneapolis community members welcomed her, and she resides there today directing YO MAMMA House, Inc., a 501(c)3 nonprofit that offers workshops to empower mothers and build community around artmaking.
+North Minneapolis community members welcomed her, and she resides there today directing YO MAMMA HOUSE, INC., an LLC that offers workshops to empower mothers and build community around artmaking.
 As a self-taught artist Kubat centers her artmaking on weaving, doll-making and clay.
 She is also a published author of short stories, a memoir, a play and the Playbook for the play.
 Kubat also appeared in a billboard Gage co-created with the headline, When the call is “Justice!”...all mothers are summoned, based on a young girl’s viral protest sign after George Floyd’s murder.

 “Camille was a social justice warrior with a beautiful heart and spirit,” said Kubat.
 “I am honored to receive this first fellowship in her name and to work with YWCA Minneapolis on creating and sharing my art with the community so we can lift up women and grow mothers as artists, activists, and healers.”